These blueberry shortbread bars are a delicious paleo treat, and the perfect way to use up big, juicy, blueberries in the summer!

 No matter how hot it was, we picked and ate blueberries right off the branches all day long, enough to make sure we would have our freezer stocked all winter long.
 My mom also uses the summer bounty to make pierogi (Polish dumplings typically filled with sauerkraut or cheese and potato) that are truly one of a kind and such a hit at Christmas time.
 When I start to see the first big juicy and fresh blueberries appear of the season, I’m taken back to these fun family moments and immediately put more blueberries than I know what to do with in my grocery cart!

-In my opinion they are one of the most versatile fruits out there and I love getting creative with them in the kitchen to see how else I can incorporate them into a new recipe.
+In my opinion they are one of the most versatile fruits out there and I love getting creative with them in the kitchen in seasonal recipes.
 I recently threw together this summer fruit pizza combination of figs and blueberries on a flatbread with a drizzle of balsamic on top, which was absolutely delicious!
 Another way I like using blueberries is by putting them into a kale smoothie.
 It may sound like an odd combination but trust me when I say the blueberries perfectly mask the taste of kale and the best part is you’re getting more vitamin C per sip!

 Chances are there’s a blueberry recipe from your childhood whether that’s your grandmother’s warm blueberry cobbler, or a blueberry pie that’s always at your family parties.
 For me, that’s my mother’s blueberry cake which is a recipe adopted from one that her mother used to make for her.
 This year I created my very own rendition of her cake in this recipe for gluten-free blueberry shortbread bars.
 Not only are they simple to make, but the fresh, juicy blueberries complement the cookie crust in a way that will keep you coming back for more!

-Enjoy the taste of delicious summer blueberries with these easy to make blueberry shortbread bars!
+Enjoy the taste of delicious summer blueberries with these easy to make paleo blueberry shortbread bars!

 - ½ cup coconut oil